scala-network/stellite-card-reader/README.md

 Dependencies: python2.7x/3x, pyscard, requests

-*NOTE : see [wiki](https://github.com/stellitecoin/stellite-card-reader/wiki/StelliteCard-reader-WIKI) on how to use thi application *
+NOTE : see [wiki page](https://github.com/stellitecoin/stellite-card-reader/wiki/StelliteCard-reader-WIKI) on how to use this application